The ballad of Flatfoot Dave

 just remember two things: he don’t eat meat,

 and he does it all with naked feet…

 Well Dave my little tribute song’s all done

 and Ruth’s to blame for this small surprise

-but you can sort that out with her away from our eyes
+but you can sort that out with her away from

 so raise your glasses from your chest—